Sopel97/chess_pos_db/README.md

     - On modern hardware and fast storage it can process about 10 million positions (when creating the database) in a sequential mode.
 (Parallel mode coming in the future).
     - Depending on a format used each position can require little or less than 20 bytes, all that while providing above statistics.
 Notably db_beta format requires \~17 bytes per position when there is \~6 billion of them.
     - Querying is optimized for minimal number of disk seeks.
 For example for the db_beta format querying all data for a single move and all possible moves takes \~1 second an HDD and is blazingly fast on an SSD.
-    - Index kept in RAM, uses 500 times less space than the database and accelerates the queries.
+    - Index kept in RAM, uses 500 times less space than the database and accelerates the queries (size configurable).

 - High limits

     - Can handle trillions of positions (with 1 in a million chance of hash collion)
-    - Up to 4 billion games (can be increased in the future)
+    - Up to 4 billion games (can be increased in the future, and some formats may work with higher numbers)
     - No limit on input/output file sizes (can handle large pgn files)

 - Distinction between continuations (exact move played to arrive at this position) and transpositions (different move played to arrive at this position).
-- Local, file based database structure allowing for easy copying.
+- Local, file based database structure allowing for easy copying and distribution.
 - Extensive configuration. (see cfg/config.json)
 - Console user interface
-- A simple TCP server aiming for interprocess communication.
+- A simple TCP server allowing interprocess communication.

 Notable codebase features: